learn-co-curriculum/dsc-classes-and-instances-lab/README.md

 You're about to create your first packages with class definitions!
 You've already seen how to import packages such as NumPy and pandas, and you can organize your own code in a similar manner.
 For example, once you define the ride class in a file ride.py you can then import said code in another notebook or script with `import ride`.

-So without further ado, create three files in this folder: **ride.py**, **driver.py** and **passenger.py**.
+So without further ado, create three files in this folder: **ride.py**, **driver.py**, and **passenger.py**.
 In each of these, define an accompanying class.
-By convention, you should capitalize the names of these classes within the .py file.
+By convention, you should capitalize the first letter of the names of these classes within the .py file.
 For example, in the ride.py file, define a Ride class.
 For now, the classes need not do anything, just write the keyword `pass` on the first line under each of your class definitions.

 ```python